friendica/red/doc/Widgets.md

 * filer - select filed items from network/matrix stream - must be logged in

 * archive - date range selector for network and channel pages
+    * args: 'wall' - 1 or 0, limit to wall posts or network/matrix posts (default)
+    * 'style': 'list' or 'select' - presentation format, a select form element or a list, default 'select' *

 * fullprofile - same as profile currently